-After the sun goes down we will take a look around for some of the woodland’s nocturnal creatures, such as Bush Stone-curlew, Southern Boobook, Eastern Barn Owl, Australian Owlet-nightjar, and Tawny Frogmouth.
-At this time we will also keep our eyes open for some of the area’s many mammals such as Short-beaked Echidna (sometimes also seen during the day time), Woylie, Western Brush Wallaby, Tammar Wallaby, and Western Gray Kangaroo.
+After the sun goes down we will take a look around for some of the woodland’s nocturnal birds such as Bush Stone-curlew, Southern Boobook, Eastern Barn Owl, Australian Owlet-nightjar, and Tawny Frogmouth.
+At this time we will also keep our eyes open for some of the area’s many mammals such as Short-beaked Echidna (sometimes also seen during the daytime), Woylie, Western Brush Wallaby, Tammar Wallaby, and Western Gray Kangaroo.

 Day 4.
 Dryandra Woodland to Stirling Range National Park